 It's the more staff time and expertise issues that the Inflation Relief Act of 2022, which cleared the House on Aug.
 12, will address.
-The bulk of the almost $80 million additional provided the IRS under the bill will go toward enforcement efforts, which Biden Administration and Treasury officials insist will focus on taxpayers making $400,000 or more.
+The bulk of the almost $80 billion additional provided the IRS under the bill will go toward enforcement efforts, which Biden Administration and Treasury officials insist will focus on taxpayers making $400,000 or more.

 The GAO report on IRS audit activities is one of this weekend's Saturday Shout Out items.
 Again, you can read the full report, "Trends of IRS Audit Rates and Results for Individual Taxpayers by Income," which is chock full of more graphs.

 Audits for all: Of course, those of us making much, much less than the new IRS audit targets also should be aware of what still could get us added unwanted IRS attention.
 You can check out my (shameless self shout out) earlier post on 8 audit flags you shouldn't wave.

 If, even after your best, most honest, filing efforts you somehow one day find yourself answering IRS questions, don't panic.
 Prepare.